 Pranayama is the art of Yoga breathing.
 One of the five aspects of yoga is breath control.
 According to pranayama yoga, there are three kinds of breathing:

 This is also known as clavicular, or collarbone breathing.
 This means you are breathing primarily with the upper chest and lungs.
 High breathing is shallow and inefficient, since a large amount of oxygen fails to reach the lower lung.
-This is the worst form of breathing and is the one you revert to when stressed or angry.
+This is the worst form of breathing, and it is the one you revert to when stressed or angry.

 This is the best possible form of breathing.
 It utilizes your lower abdomen and diaphragm to pull air in and out of your lungs.
 To practice low breathing, breathe into your stomach as you suck air through your nose, and your stomach will compress first on your exhale, following the breath up.
 Your chest and shoulder blades will not move much – only your stomach.

 As you might expect, this is somewhere in between high and low breathing.
-It’s “better” than the former, but not as good as the latter
+It’s “better” than the former, but not as good as the latter.

 There are four phases of proper breathing.